KANSAS WOMEN ATTORNEYS ASSOCIATION

 11.2 Executive committee.
 The executive committee shall consist of the officers.
 The executive committee is authorized to approve expenditures over $501 and decide issues that may arise between Council meetings.

 11.3 Standing committees.
-The President shall appoint the chairpersons of the following standing committees: Membership and Communications, Public Policy and Gender, Outreach and Education, Small Firm and Solo Practice, Archive, Minority Women in the Profession, and the Annual Conference.
+The President shall appoint the chairpersons of the following standing committees: Membership and Communications, Public Policy and Gender, Outreach and Education, Small Firm and Solo Practice, Archive and Awards, Diversity, Equity, and Inclusion, and the Annual Conference.

 11.4 Ad hoc committees.
 The President may appoint any ad hoc committee for any special purpose.

 11.5 Rules; ex-officio.
 All standing committees may adopt their own rule of procedure.
 Chairpersons shall select their committee members.
 The President or, if designated by the President, President-Elect may attend meetings and engage in discussion but cannot vote.